ibm-cloud-docs/EventStreams/mirroring.md

 While consumer groups offsets are replicated between clusters, they must be explicitly used by consumers to reset their position when they switch cluster.
 {: note}

-The RemoteClusterUtils package allows to easily make these changes. <!--Such logic is demonstrated in [ConsumerRunnable.java](https://github.ibm.com/messagehub/event-streams-samples/blob/mm2/kafka-java-console-sample/src/main/java/com/eventstreams/samples/ConsumerRunnable.java#L68-L119).-->
+The RemoteClusterUtils package allows to easily make these changes.

 ## Monitoring mirroring
 {: #monitoring_mirroring}